pnp/powerplatform-samples/samples/prompt-library/README.md

 * Administration app to easily modify the available categories and products in the app and manage all prompts
 ![Prompt Admin Products](assets/PromptAdminProducts.png)

+## Solution Overview video

+Check out [this video](https://youtu.be/4pSJu3qNl7k?si=4oK68HbhGO9P90a5) for a full overview of the solution in action including how it was built and how to install it.

 ## Data Sources